wp-plugins/popup-surveys/readme.txt

 5. Activate multiple surveys or polls at the same time.
 Each visitor will be shown a random poll that is active for them.

 == Changelog ==

+= 1.05 =
+* Added the ability to display the surveys and polls on the left or the right side of the site
+* Added custom thank you message functionality to the admin page

 = 1.04 =
 * Fixed bug that sometimes didn't show the survey when the site was using a caching plugin